invitae/variant-search-exercise/README.md

 ### Cleaning up

+- Stop the docker containers by issuing ctrl+C in the terminal running `compose up` from earlier step.
-- The docker containers can be stopped and cleaned up with `nerdctl compose down --remove-orphans`
+- Clean up the installation by running `docker compose down -v --remove-orphans`